jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 dictionary attack.
 Example inner methods include EAP-pwd {{RFC5931}}
 and EAP-EKE {{RFC6124}}, but not EAP-FAST-MSCHAPv2.

+When a strong inner method is not used with Server Unauthenticated Provisioning Mode, it is possible for an attacker to perform a man-in-the-middle attack.
+In effect, Server Unauthenticated Provisioning Mode has similar security issues as just running the inner method in the open, without the protection of TLS.
+All of the information in the tunnel should be assumed to be visible to, and modifiable by, an attacker.

+Implementations SHOULD exchange minimal data in Server Unauthenticated Provisioning Mode.
+Instead, they should use that mode to set up a secure / authenticated tunnel, and then use that tunnel to perform any needed data exchange.

+It is RECOMMENDED that client implementations and deployments authenticate TEAP servers if at all possible.
+Authenticating the server means that a PAC can be provisioned securely with no chance of an attacker eaves-dropping on the connection.

 ### Channel Binding

 {{RFC6677}} defines EAP channel bindings to solve the "lying NAS" and